-2.3.3 Planning Practice Guidance
+2.3.2 Planning Practice Guidance

 The Planning Practice Guidance online resource provides vital additional and detailed guidance on aspects of the NPPF.
 Planning Practice Guidance is periodically updated to include interpretations of various Ministerial Statements relevant to planning.
+The 'Climate change' section of Planning Practice Guidance has not yet been revised to reflect the new policy in the NPPF.

-The most significant part with respect to climate change is the guidance on planning for onshore wind, which repeats the tests introduced in 2015, stating that local planning authorities should only grant planning permission if a proposed wind turbine is in an area identified as suitable for wind energy development in a local or neighbourhood plan, and if, following consultation, it can demonstrated that the planning impacts identified by affected local communities have been fully addressed and that the proposal therefore has their backing.
-Whether a proposal has the backing of the affected local community is a planning judgement for the local planning authority, and the courts have ruled that 'addressed' does not mean 'resolved' or 'eliminated'.26
+The most significant part with respect to climate change is the guidance on planning for onshore wind, which repeats the tests introduced in 2015, stating that local planning authorities should grant planning permission only if a proposed wind turbine is in an area identified as suitable for wind energy development in a local or neighbourhood plan, and if, following consultation, it can demonstrated that the planning impacts identified by affected local communities have been fully addressed and that the proposal therefore has their backing.
+Whether a proposal has the backing of the affected local community is a planning judgement for the local planning authority, and the courts have ruled that 'addressed' does not mean 'resolved' or 'eliminated'.

 It is also important to note that plans can allocate areas as suitable for wind turbines and do not have to follow the more onerous route of allocating actual sites, as is sometimes mistakenly assumed.

-The critical sections are on:
+The critical sections of Planning Practice Guidance are on:

-- climate change note, however, that this guidance was last revised in 2014 and does not take account of government cancellation of the zero-carbon commitment; - renewable and low-carbon energy planning for onshore wind, photovoltaics, heat networks, etc.; and - flood risk and coastal change, setting out the approach to the sequential test and exception test and providing detailed guidance - this guidance has been updated to include the latest Environment Agency 'flood risk assessments: climate change allowances'.27
+- climate change note, however, that this guidance was last revised in 2014 and does not take account of government cancellation of the zero-carbon commitment; - renewable and low-carbon energy planning for onshore wind, photovoltaics, heat networks, etc.; and - flood risk and coastal change, setting out the approach to the sequential test and exception test and providing detailed guidance - this guidance has been updated to include the latest Environment Agency 'flood risk assessments: climate change allowances'.

-2.3.4 Other climate-related government policy
+2.3.3 Other climate-change-related government policy